-Full faith and credit of each respective community with no taxing limitation for the general bonded debt issued to the Bond Bank.

-- The debt service reserve fund under the bond resolution for that issue of Bond Bank bonds.
-The reserve fund generally is funded in an amount equal to maximum annual debt service on the Bond Bank bonds. - The statutory Bond Bank reserve fund monies available and not pledged to bond issues, which may be used to restore the debt service reserve fund under the bond resolution to an amount equal to maximum annual debt service to the Bond Bank bonds. - The statutory right of the Bond Bank, in the event of default, to demand and receive from a State agency any funds held by that agency which are payable to the defaulting municipality. - The moral obligation of the State of Alaska to maintain the debt service reserves at their required levels.
+- Full faith and credit or revenue pledge of each respective community with no taxing limitation for the general bonded debt issued to the Bond Bank. - The pooled debt service reserve fund founded per the bond resolution.
+The reserve fund generally is funded to the tax allowed maximum based on the Bond Bank bonds. - The statutory Bond Bank reserve fund monies available and not pledged to bond issues, which may be used to restore the debt service reserve fund in the event of default. - The statutory right of the Bond Bank, in the event of default, to demand and receive from a State agency any funds held by that agency which are payable to the defaulting municipality. - The moral obligation of the State of Alaska to maintain debt service reserves at their required levels.

-d.
+c.
 Bond Authorization